pmjdebruijn/amethyst-cmyk-icc-profiles/README.md

 | Average Deviation | < 0.3 DE2000                                     | Imperceptible                         |
 | Maximum Deviation | < 2.1 DE2000                                     | Perceptible Through Close Observation |

-[!note]
+> [!NOTE]
-ArgyllCMS < 3.1.0 had a bug, when compiled with a somewhat recent version of GCC, resulted in bumpy black generation, which we want to avoid.
+> ArgyllCMS < 3.1.0 had a bug, when compiled with a somewhat recent version of GCC, resulted
+> in bumpy black generation, which we want to avoid.

 ## Other CMYK ICC Profile Sources